Ivan-Velickovic/docs/_includes/sel4test.md

 `-DSIMULATION=1` argument when running cmake.
 {%- endif %}

-Generated binaries can be found in the `images/` directory.
+The generated binaries can be found in the `images/` directory.